aklump/loft_deploy/documentation/source/configuration.md

 If you need to specify a php version you must add the following to _.bash_profile_ or _.bashrc_.
 You cannot add PHP to the YAML configuration.

     export LOFT_DEPLOY_PHP="/Applications/MAMP/bin/php/php7.1.12/bin/php"

+If you're calling this from a script you can do like this:

+    export LOFT_DEPLOY_PHP=/Applications/MAMP/bin/php/php7.1.12/bin/php; cd /Users/aklump/Code/Projects/MyProject && /Users/aklump/bin/loft_deploy export loft_dev_auto -fy